jbk708/booking-the-cooks/Entree Meals/Shakshuka.md

 6. Before adding eggs check Spice taste/overall flavor and adjust as needed
+7. (Optional) If the spices are good but not blending well, add some veggie stock and continue to simmer for another 30-60 minutes

-7. Note that as you’ll be reducing it for another 10 minutes or so that the flavors will intensify.
+8. Note that as you’ll be reducing it for another 10 minutes or so that the flavors will intensify.
 This is more to correct imbalances like too much cumin.
-8. (Optional) Add nutritional yeast before the eggs
+9. (Optional) Add nutritional yeast before the eggs
 	- After can work too but I like to cook it a little bit

-9. Add Eggs here on medium/medium-low and cover – allow for just a little steam to escape.
+10. Add Eggs here on medium/medium-low and cover – allow for just a little steam to escape.
 Simmer on medium-low (not enough to make the tomato base bubble anymore) until yolks are starting to cook then uncover

-10. (Optional) Garnish with Feta and/or Chopped Parsley
+11. (Optional) Garnish with Feta and/or Chopped Parsley

 ### Iteration Notes
 Enjoy with something like a tart smoothie perhaps?
 I feel like I miss the acidity of the tomatoes just a tiny bit but am not inclined to add lemon juice or something to even out that taste – plus that would be even worse for a cast iron pan!